 THE MOST UNUSUAL

 Champagne and hotdogs?
-A combination that once sounded barking mad is now completely normal to London foodies, thanks to the chef/husband/sommelier/wife duo who brought Bubbledogs into our lives.
-While you might think that pigging out on a hotdog might take some of the romance out of your classy glass of bubby, somehow it works!
+A combination that once sounded barking mad is now completely normal to London foodies, thanks to the chef/husband/sommelier/wife duo who brought into our lives.
+If you’re worried that tucking into a hotdog will take the romance out of your classy glass of bubby, you need not !
 Don’t expect to see any Jeroboams of Ace of Spades in here though, they favour the more boutiquey Grower Champagnes.
 Their menu of hot dogs, from an ex Noma chef, includes some fancy creations like the BLT dog, with bacon, truffle mayo and caramelized lettuce.
-Woof.
+Get in us.

-If your date’s gone well, but you need some more time to seal the deal, head up to Duck & Waffle for 24 hour cocktails, food and a nice champagne menu.
+If the date’s gone well, but you need more time to seal the deal, head up to Duck & Waffle for 24 hour cocktails, food and a decent champagne menu.
 There’s nothing quite as indulgent as popping a bottle at 4am from your perch high above a sleeping city.
 Bring your appetite along too as the food is as good as the views.
 Careful though, the air is thin up this high and those bubbles go straight to your head.

 THE AWARD WINNING

-The man behind Texture’s Champagne list, Xavier Rousset, won the title of UK sommelier of the year at the fresh age of 23.
-His Champagne list reflects that, with fun wines from smaller growers (think Jacques Selosse and Jacquesson) mixed in with the more famous big brands.
+The man behind the list, Xavier Rousset, won the title of UK sommelier of the year at the fresh age of 23.
+His Champagne list reflects this, with fun wines from smaller growers (think Jacques Selosse and Jacquesson) mixed in with the more famous big brands.
 The best part?
 For every budget-busting rare vintage there’s a fair priced bottle under £100.
 Bargain… well kinda.